WUIJOOR LODGE

 Remaining Fare: We require settlement of your full account 30 days before the trip proceeds.
 If you are a visitor to Argentina, proof of comprehensive travel insurance and any required medical insurance will be required at this point.

-Additional Travel or Tackle: We can arrange road or air transfers, and provide fishing gear for you to keep after the trip.
+Additional Travel or Tackle: We will arrange all road or air transfers, and can provide premium fishing tackle, waders and boots for you to keep after the trip.
 Any costs for these will be invoiced directly to you and are payable before the trip commences.
 Any additional trip preferences, changes to the expedition travel, or specialist gear obtained on your behalf at your request will be payable on invoice.

 SINGLE ANGLERS

-Whilst our hosted lodge trips are set up for angling groups, we can often accommodate a single angler.
+Whilst our hosted lodge trips are set up for angling mates to enjoy, we can often accommodate a single angler.
 Please contact us to discuss this option.
+This may be your best opportunity to fish the fabled Rio Grande and its Rio Menenedez tributary.